jroberts2124/SOC-Detection-Lab/Brute-Force-Detection-Lab/README.md

 # Detection Logic

-The query identifies:
+The detection identifies:
-- multiple failed logins
+- repeated failed login attempts
-- repeated authentication failures
+- high-volume authentication failures
-- suspicious login activity within a short timeframe

-This behavior is commonly associated with:
-- brute-force attacks
-- password spraying
+- possible brute-force or password spraying activity

-- credential guessing
+The query groups authentication attempts into 5-minute windows and flags suspicious activity when failures exceed a threshold.

 ---